 Leg fractures that are caused by car accidents, work accidents or slip and fall injuries are more common than most people think.
 Leg fractures can be very complex and the disability associated with the injury can vary greatly.
 Our firm has been representing personal injury claimants for over 50 years.
 We have seen just about every type of leg injury, from deep contusions to leg fractures that require several surgeries and extensive follow up physical therapy.

 The femur is the thigh bone.
 It extends from the hip to the knee.
-Because it is one of the strongest bones in the human body, a great deal of force is required to break it.
+Because it is the biggest and one of the strongest bones in the human body, a great deal of force is required to break it.
 Often femur fractures result from high impact car accidents and bad falls from great heights.
 These injuries can require significant time to heal and can leave you unable to work for long periods of time.Tibia Fractures

-The fibula is the smaller bone that is parallel to the tibia.
-Like the tibia, it is in the lower leg.
+The fibula is a smaller bone that runs parallel to the tibia, towards the back of the leg within the calf area.
 It is frequently broken along with the tibia, but it can also be broken on its own.
-When the fracture is fibular, the healing process might be faster, but the dangers and complications are largely the same as those for tibia fractures.
+The healing process for a fibular fracture might be faster, but the dangers and complications are largely the same as those for tibia fractures.
 They still require significant time to heal and may also require physical therapy to get the leg back to proper working condition.Leg Injuries Can Be Serious, and We Can Help

-Leg fractures may sound fairly common place and relatively mild.
-Many people have broken a bone at one time or another from playing sports or engaging in other recreational activities.
-However, leg fractures can be devastating and even life-threatening.
+Leg fractures may sound fairly commonplace and relatively mild, however, leg fractures can be devastating and even life-threatening.
 They can lead to soft tissue damage, blood clots, excessive blood loss, infections, amputations, arthritis and other conditions/syndromes, unequal leg length, and more.
 At the very least, broken bones are painful and the healing process takes a great deal of time, energy and money.